thycotic/privman-docs/mobile/cfg-service-bus-mobile.md

 The following steps explain what is required for the Mobile App integration:

 1. In the Azure Service Bus portal go to the __Shared access policies__ page.
 1. Find the policy called __RootManageSharedAccessKey__.
-If you don't have one yey, create one by that name and select the __Manage__ option and save it.
+If you don't have one yet, create one by that name and select the __Manage__ option and save it.
 1. On the __RootManageSharedAccessKey__ policy you can see the __Primary Key__ field.
 Make note of where this is.
-We have use it in a step down below.
+We have to use it in a step down below.
 1. Next, navigate to the Queues page and create a new queue.
 1. Do not check any of the options, using the defaults is fine.
 Take note of the queue name you gave it.